edaehn/bitsgalore.github.io/_drafts/2021-02-02-android-emulation.md

   At first glance this does not look compatible with (operational) use as a long-term access solution to me, but I'm interested in the opinion of any legal experts on this.
 Also, Android Studio's licensing information mentions that it includes "includes proprietary code subject to \[a\] separate license".
 It's not clear to me if this applies to the Emulator component.
 The emulator's subdirectory contains an additional over 3000-line file with licensing information that applies specifically to the rmulator component.
 I haven't gone through it in detail (and am not planning to do so), but the licensing situation does look somewhat complex.

-## External dependencies
+### External dependencies

-It's important to stress that the ability to run an app in an emulated or virtualized environment doesn't ensure it's accessibility over time.
+It's important to stress that the ability to run an app in an emulated environment is only one part of the preservation puzzle, which by itself doesn't guarantee its accessibility over time.
 As Pennock, May & Day write:

 > If the app is to be acquired in the most robust and complete form possible then we must find some way to deal with apps which have an inherent reliance on content hosted externally to the app.
 These are likely to lose their integrity over time, particularly as linkage to archived web content does not yet (if at all) appear to have become standard practice in apps.